mmounib/Car-Showcasing-App/README.md

 ## Features

 - **Car Showcase:** Display a list of cars with details like make, model, year, and images.
+- **Authentication:** User Have to sign in using Github or Google Authentication.
 - **Search Functionality:** Allow users to search for cars based on various criteria.
 - **Responsive Design:** Ensure the application is usable on both desktop and mobile devices.
 - **Pagination:** Implement pagination for the list of cars.